top of page

 You will need a license to do this (unless you are canoeing on the upper river only - i.e. upstream of the Mill Pit where no license is required).
 Please note that all vessels must be clearly identified with a unique registration number.

 You can purchase a license directly from us if you already have 3rd party insurance in place - via our boat registration tab.
-For members of British Canoeing and Cambridge Canoe Club please see further information below.
+For members of Paddle UK and Cambridge Canoe Club please see further information below.

 Stand-Up Paddleboards (SUPs)

 Stand-Up Paddleboards are also welcome on the Cam.
 You can purchase a license directly from us if you already have 3rd party insurance in place - via our online licensing page.
-For members of British Canoeing and Cambridge Canoe Club please see further information below.
+For members of Paddle UK and Cambridge Canoe Club please see further information below.

 The same licensing requirements and recommendations apply as canoes.
 Despite being a small vessel, unique vessel identification, insurance, application form and fees remains a requirement to use the river downstream of the Mill Pit (central Cambridge).

-An annual agreement exists between British Canoeing and the Conservators of the River Cam, as a consequience, if you hold a valid personal membership with British Canoeing you will be able to use the River Cam navigation downstreem of the Mill Pit where a river licence is required.
+An annual agreement exists between Paddle UK and the Conservators of the River Cam, as a consequence, if you hold a valid personal membership with Paddle UK you will be able to use the River Cam navigation downstream of the Mill Pit where a river licence is required.
 This is conditional on the vessel being uniquely identified as required by Conservancy Byelaws.
 If your vessel is not identified by a unique registration number, your vessel will be considered to be unregistered and action can be taken against you.
-Members of British Canoeing may be required to evidence British Canoeing Membership and are advised to carry their membership card at all times when using the river.
+Members of Paddle UK may be required to evidence Paddle UK Membership and are advised to carry their membership card at all times when using the river.

 Exclusions:

-Associated, Affiliated and Club Memberships are not included in this agreement and must register separately with the Conservators of the River Cam or individual members should apply for a personal membership with British Canoeing.
+Associated, Affiliated and Club Memberships are not included in this agreement and must register separately with the Conservators of the River Cam or individual members should apply for a personal membership with Paddle UK.

 Unique Registration Numbers:

-Your British Canoeing membership number should be used as the unique identification number on your vessel.
-British Canoeing will offer advice to those making enquiries at the time of a membership application.
+Your Paddle UK membership number should be used as the unique identification number on your vessel.
+Paddle UK will offer advice to those making enquiries at the time of a membership application.

 Cambridge Canoe Club